Faculty/Staff Parking Permit Registration

 Permanent faculty and staff members:

 All faculty and staff must register each year to obtain a new parking permit for the academic year.
-All 2012-2013 Faculty/Staff parking permits expire on September 30, 2013, along with all gate access.
+All 2013-2014 Faculty/Staff parking permits expire on September 30, 2014, along with all gate access.
+If you register for a 2014-2015 permit, the gate access will resume according to the type of permit you purchase.
 University regulations require that all faculty/staff members parking a vehicle on campus must display a valid parking permit.

-Online registration is available for permanent faculty and staff beginning Tuesday, September 3rd until Tuesday, September 17th.
+Online registration is available for permanent faculty and staff beginning Tuesday, September 2nd until Friday, September 26th .
 Easy instructions are provided under the heading “How do I register online for my parking permit?”.
-Employees who miss the September 17th deadline will need to visit the Parking & Transportation Services Office in the Warwick Center to register.
+Employees who miss the September 26th deadline will need to visit the Parking & Transportation Services Office in the Warwick Center to register no later than September 29th.
 To make the process easier and faster, employees may complete the Vehicle Registration form and bring it to the Parking & Transportation Office, or fax the completed form to 910-962-3618, or scan and email the completed form to firstname.lastname@example.org.

 Only permanent faculty and staff members are eligible for payroll deduction.
 Faculty and staff opting to utilize Payroll Deduction for their parking permits receive a pre-tax savings benefit!
-If you do not renew your permit and you are enrolled in the payroll deduction program, your payroll deduction will stop in your October 2013 paycheck.
+All deductions are based on the applicable parking permit rate.
+To determine your rate, use the schedule at the Parking and Transportation website and your annual salary as of June 30 or your start date, whichever is later.
+If you do not renew your permit and you are enrolled in the payroll deduction program, your payroll deduction will stop in your October 2014 paycheck.

 How do I register online for my parking permit?